Floorplans, blueprints, drawings, 3D images and and other visuals

 The Interior Architect’s Tools: Instruments in the Service of Creation

-In the process of interior architecture, every project begins with a clear and structured vision of the space.
-The tools we use as interior architects are essential for turning this vision into a tangible reality.
-They are far more than technical documents; they serve as a bridge between the client’s ideas and their realization in the physical space.
-Through plans, sections, elevations, 3D renderings, sketches, and diagrams, we create a connection between imagination and reality—an essential process for successfully carrying out any interior design project.
+In the interior design process, each project begins with a clear and structured vision of the space.
+The tools we use as interior designers are essential for transforming this vision into a tangible reality.
+They are much more than simple technical documents: they serve as a bridge between the client’s ideas and their spatial realization.
+Through plans, sections, elevations, 3D images, sketches, and diagrams, we forge a link between imagination and reality—an essential process for successfully completing an interior design project in Lyon.

 Plans: The Foundation of Design

-Plans are the first step in the realization of any interior architecture project.
-They define the exact dimensions of each room and study the distribution of space.
-Plans act as the guiding thread that directs the entire design process, providing a precise vision of how each area will be organized and utilized.
-A well-conceived plan considers circulation flows, natural light, room orientation, and the specific needs of each user.
-From these plans, the initial proposals for layout and decor take shape.
+Layouts are the first step in carrying out an interior design project in Lyon, Annecy, or Pays de Gex.
+They allow you to define the exact dimensions of each room and study the spatial distribution.
+Plans are the guiding thread that guides the entire design process, providing a precise vision of how each space will be arranged and organized.
+A well-designed plan takes into account traffic flow, natural light, room orientation, and the specific needs of each user.
+It is from these plans that the initial design and decoration proposals take shape.

 Whether it’s a floor plan, furniture layout, or interior design plan, each element must meet specific functional and aesthetic criteria.
 For instance, a layout plan can determine the placement of an open kitchen, the arrangement of a living room, or the organization of a storage area.
 Every detail is designed to optimize space and provide a tailored response to the client’s needs.